hideo0106/gha-aws-oidc-bootstrap/README.md

 ---

 ## Best Practices
-- Never scope policies to a single GitHub repository.
 - Keep policies minimal and auditable.
 - Remove or archive policy files you do not need (principle of least privilege).
 - Review `policies/README.md` for more details and examples.